-A Treasury Management Policy and Treasury Management Strategy (incorporating Treasury Management Practices) which sets out the expected treasury management activities and treasury management practices was approved by the Council on 18 February 2021 for 2021/22 and it is linked to the Council's Corporate and Capital Plans.
+A Treasury Management Strategy Statement which sets out the expected treasury management activities and treasury management practices was approved by the Council on 14 February 2022 for 2022/23, it is linked to the Council's Corporate and Capital Plans.
 The Council aims to achieve the optimum return on its investments commensurate with the proper levels of security and liquidity giving priority to security first, liquidity second and then return.
 The Council use the services of treasury management advisors to continually assess and monitor the credit quality of financial institutions within which short-term investments are held.

-At the end of the financial year 31 March 2022, the Council had £26.35m of deposits and cash balances (includes Tullyvar investment - Note 25b).
-The return on investments earned during the year was £23k (2020/21 £61k - Note 9b).
-This reduction from previous year of almost £38k is due to further reductions in interest rates available in 2021/22 following the impact of Covid-19.
+At the end of the financial year 31 March 2023, the Council had investments of £27.30m of deposits and cash balances with financial institutions (includes Tullyvar investment of £344k- Note 25b) and £2m on loan to another Council.
+The return on these investments during the year was £412k (2021/22 £23k - Note 9b).
+This is a significant increase on previous years due to the rise in the Bank of England base rate from 0.75% at 01 April 2022 to 4.25% at 31 March 2023 as well as the ability, in line with Treasury Management advice, to deposit for longer periods.